-Breasts are the same in men and women, until puberty.
-During sexual maturity, a woman’s breast tissue grows in size and amount.
+Breasts are the same in everyone until puberty.
+During sexual maturity, female breast tissue grows in size and amount.

-Women’s breasts consist of mammary glands, or the glandular tissue, that hold milk-producing cells.
-They also have connective tissue, which includes adipose, or fatty tissue.
-These tissues make up the shape of your breasts.
+Female breasts consist of glandular tissue which includes the glands and ducts that produce and carry milk to the nipple.
+They also have connective tissue, which includes adipose (fatty tissue).
+These tissues make up the shape of breasts.

 Your breasts won’t necessarily feel different if they’re dense.
-The only way to know if you have dense breasts is through a diagnostic mammogram, a type of X-ray.
-The mammogram will show what kind of tissues are predominant in your breasts.
+The only way to know if you have dense breasts is through a mammogram.
+It’s a type of X-ray.
+The mammogram will show what kind of tissues are dominant in your breasts.

 - a family history of breast cancer

 - certain genes, such as BRCA1 and BRCA2

 - exposure to hormones for longer periods of time, such as starting menstrual periods before age 12 and later menopause after age 55

 - using hormonal birth control or hormone therapy after menopause

 - having had benign breast conditions such as hyperplasia, complex fibroadenoma, and papillomatosis

 - undergoing radiation therapy for other conditions before age 30